Ecodev/gims/docs/content/rule.rst

 of GIMS syntax is enclosed in ``{}``.
 Within those delimiters are references to various GIMS objects, according to the possibilities described below.
 Finally, as seen above, there are two distinct contexts whose syntaxes cannot be mixed.
-The first basic context is before the regression, and the second context is after the regression.
+The first context is before the regression, and the second context is after the regression.

 Where: